elinor-oren/tube-sensor/README.md

 ### :sound: 1.
 Sound Level Meter
 The Sound Level Meter is almost ready to go out of the packaging.
-- [ ] Use the circuit diagram above and the following test script to get the sound meter running with your Arduino.
+- [ ] Use the circuit diagram above and the test script below to get the sound meter running with your Arduino.

 ```
 /***************************************************